Year 3 Homework is now on Google Classroom...

 You could write some of these prayers in your exercise book if you like.

-You should all have school Reading books and library books to be reading at home.
-Please make sure you are reading every day!
+!
 Bug club are accepting previously used usernames and passwords to access their online books.

 Continue to work through the Statutory word list for Years 3 and 4.